Julius Fučík (journalist)

 Julius Fučík (/cs/) (23 February 1903 – 8 September 1943) was a Czech journalist, critic, writer, and active member of Communist Party of Czechoslovakia.
 For his part at the forefront of the anti-Nazi resistance during the Second World War, he was imprisoned and tortured by the Gestapo in Prague, and executed in Berlin.

 While in prison, Fučík recorded his interrogation experiences on small pieces of paper, which were smuggled out and published after the war as Notes from the Gallows.
 The book established Fučík as a symbol of resistance to oppression, as well as an icon of communist propaganda.

 Early life

 Julius Fučík was born into a working-class family in Prague.
-His father was a steelworker and opera singer, and his uncle and namesake was the composer Julius Fučík.
+His father was a steelworker and opera singer.
+His uncle and namesake was the composer Julius Fučík.
 In 1913, Fučík moved with his family from Prague to Plzeň (Pilsen) where he attended the state vocational high school.
-Already as a twelve-year-old boy he was planning to establish a newspaper named Slovan (The Slav).
+As a twelve-year-old boy, he was planning to establish a newspaper named Slovan (The Slav).
 He showed himself to be interested in both politics and literature.
 As a teenager he frequently acted in local amateur theatre.